NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

 ```

 ### Profiling tool output
-By default this outputs a text summary file under sub-directory `./rapids_4_spark_profile` that contains
+The default output location is the current directory.
+The output location can be changed using the `--output-directory` option.
+The output goes into a sub-directory named `rapids_4_spark_profile/` inside that output location.
-all the information.
-If running in normal collect mode, it outputs a file named `{APPLICATION_ID}-profile.log`
+If running in normal collect mode, it processes event log individually and outputs files for each application under
+a directory named `rapids_4_spark_profile/{APPLICATION_ID}`.
+It creates a summary text file named `profile.log`.
-for each processed event log.
-If running compare mode a single file named `rapids_4_spark_tools_compare.log`
+If running compare mode the output is put under a directory named `rapids_4_spark_profile/compare/` and creates a summary
-will be output.
+text file named `rapids_4_spark_tools_compare.log`.
 The output will go into your default filesystem, it supports local filesystem or HDFS.
 Note that if you are on an HDFS cluster the default filesystem is likely HDFS for both the input and output
 so if you want to point to the local filesystem be sure to include `file:` in the path
 There are separate files that are generated under the same sub-directory when using the options to generate query
 visualizations or printing the SQL plans.
 Optionally if the `--csv` option is specified then it creates a csv file for each table for each application in the
-sub-directory.
+corresponding sub-directory.

-The output location can be changed using the `--output-directory` option.
-Default is current directory.

 There is a 100 characters limit for each output column.
 If the result of the column exceeds this limit, it is suffixed with ... for that column.